Sections of this article.

 Wristwatches: The Utility Revolution

-The transition from pocket watches to wristwatches in the late 19th and early 20th centuries (although they had been available for this, mainly as ornamental items for women) marked a significant revolution in timepiece design.
-Initially considered a novelty, wristwatches gained popularity during World War I when officers found them essential for synchronizing maneuvers.
+The transition from pocket watches to wristwatches in the late 19th and early 20th centuries (although they had been available for this, mainly as inaccurate ornamental items for women) marked a significant revolution in timepiece design.
+Initially considered a novelty, wristwatches gained popularity during World War I when officers found them essential for synchronizing manoeuvres.

 This shift to the wrist transformed timepieces from luxury accessories to essential tools for everyday life, revolutionizing the way people wore and interacted with their timepieces..
 They were issued to all soldiers by the end of the war, being so much more convenient that pocket watches during the heat of battle, and became popular with the public after that.
 With advancements in manufacturing techniques and standardized parts, companies like Patek Philippe and Rolex pioneered the creation of smaller, more wearable wristwatches.